Beyond-jQuery/book/manuscript/events.md

 Before I cover _using_ events to solve common problems, I think it's prudent to first outline how browser events "work".
 The event system in this context does follow the publish-subscribe pattern at a basic level, but there is much more to browser events than this.
 For starters, there are multiple classifications of browsers events.
 The two broadest categories are referred to as "custom" and "native" (by me).
 "Native" browser events can be further assigned to sub-groups, which I will discuss shortly.
 Apart from event types, browser events also have a unique attribute - the methods in which they are dispersed to listeners.
 In fact, there are two distinct ways that a browser event can be broadcast across a page.
 Individual listeners can affect these events in various ways as well.
 In addition to event _types_, I'll also explain event _propagation_ in this section.
 After completing this first section, you will have a good understanding of the core concepts surrounding browser events.
 This will allow you to effectively follow the subsequent sections that outline specific use of the events API.

-### Event types: Custom, and native
+### Event types: Custom, and native {#event-types}

 To start off my comprehensive coverage of browser events, I'll now introduce you to the two high-level categories that all events fit into: "custom", and "native".
 Native events are those defined in one of the official web specifications, such as those maintained by [WHATWG or W3C](#whatwg-vs-w3c).
 A listing of most events can be found in the [DOM Level 3 UI Events specification][dom3-ui-events-w3c], maintained by the W3C.
 Please note that this is _not_ an exhaustive list, it only contains a subset of the events available today.
 Some of the native events include "click", which is an event that is triggered by the browser when a DOM element is selected via a pointed device or keyboard.
 Another common event is "load", which is fired when an `<img>`, document in a `window`, or `<iframe>` has successfully loaded.
 There are quite a few different native events available.
 A good resource that provides a list of all currently available native events can be seen on the [Mozilla Developer Network events page][events-mdn].

 Custom events are, as you might expect, non-standard events that are specific to a particular application or library.
 They can be created on-demand to support dynamic event-based workflows.
 For example, consider a file upload library that would like to fire an event whenever an file upload has started, and then another when the file upload is finished.
 Just after (or perhaps just before) the upload commences, the library might want to fire an "uploadStart" event, and then "uploadComplete" once the file is successfully on the server.
+It can even fire an "uploadError" event if a file upload ends prematurely.
 There really aren't any native events that provide the semantics needed for this situation, so custom events are the best solution.
 Luckily, the DOM API does provide a way to trigger custom events.
 While triggering custom events has been a bit of a hassle cross-browser without a [polyfill](#shims-and-polyfills), that is slowly changing.
 More on that later.

 There is an interesting limitation associated with jQuery when dealing with custom events, something you won't find anywhere in the jQuery documentation.
 A custom event created and triggered without jQuery can be observed and handled using jQuery's event API.
 However, a custom event created and triggered with jQuery's event API _cannot_ be observed and handled without also using jQuery's event API.
 In other words, custom events created by jQuery are entirely proprietary and non-standard.
 The reason for this is actually quite simple.
 While it is possible for jQuery to trigger all event handlers on a specific element for a native DOM event, it is _not_ possible to do the same for custom events, nor is it possible to query a specific HTML element for its attaches event listeners.
 For this reason, jQuery custom events are only usable by jQuery custom event handlers.